sanjosh/csdocs/operations_research/supply_chain_management.md

 4. what was ETA given when order was placed
 5. find nearest warehouse to customer
 6. order priority and replenishables decides use of network
-7. plan again if disruption in network while guaranteeing order
+7. plan again if disruption in network after guaranteeing order
 8. generate macro plan and then micro plan
 9. how to model flexible capacity (pay more, ship faster - add attribute tag to each order)
 10. alternative network routes
+11. Demand variability (Fast, average, slow movers)
+12. Replenish time for item
+13. Purchase and sale price, find Turnover

 ## ETA given when order was placed